 This is the reason why a lot of people tend to behave arrogantly with strangers or with people they barely know.
 Friends and family members accept you, you know that.
 But who knows how a stranger might respond?
 Let’s reject them before they can get the opportunity to reject us!

 It’s so common to notice arrogant people approaching others with a frown or with a weird expression- just to show that they don’t care.

 3) You want attention

-This is true for those people who learned that being arrogant resulted in them receiving a lot of attention in the past and that’s why they became motivated to continue this behavior.
-As soon as they find that their arrogance no longer brings them attention, they’ll drop this behavior.
+This is true for those people who learned that being arrogant resulted in them receiving a lot of attention in the past and that’s why they became motivated to continue this behaviour.